 Creative activities allow dementia patients to express themselves and engage their senses.
 These activities are fulfilling and can help improve fine motor skills.
 Artistic expression can be incredibly fulfilling for dementia patients.
 They are:

-- Make a collage with old magazines
+- Make a collage from magazines

-- Make a friendship bracelet or keychain
+- Make a May basket

 - Sew sewing cards